pip-services/pip-services-docs/content/en/golang/components/auth/_index.md

 - Examples of credentials are passwords, logins, application keys, and secrets.
 - Credentials' information is usually linked with connection parameters.
-- Configuration and connection parameters are stored separately from authentication information as they need added security and protection
+- Configuration and connection parameters are stored separately from authentication information as they need added security and protection.

 <div class="module-body">